Dave Greszczyszyn

 Dave Greszczyszyn (born September 18, 1979) is a Canadian skeleton racer who has competed since 2007.
 Greszczyszyn is a two-time Canadian national champion, had four top-10 finishes in the 2014–15 Skeleton World Cup, and finished 11th at the 2015 FIBT World Championships.
 He also won five races in the Skeleton-Europacup.

 Career

 In 2008, Greszczyszyn earned a spot on the North American Cup Circuit and moved to Calgary to train full-time.
 After competing for three years in North America, he earned a spot on the Europa Cup team and finished second overall.
 The 2012–13 season was his first year on the Canadian national team; he finished third overall on the Intercontinental Cup circuit.
-He earned a spot on the World Cup squad in 2013 and now is a part-time substitute teacher in Calgary.
+He earned a spot on the World Cup squad in 2013 and now is a high school teacher in Calgary.
+Dave is now a physical education teacher at North Trail High School in Calgary, Alberta which opened in 2023.